EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 3. The website should provide reminders for students to post about their activities.
 4. The website should allow students to like and comment other students posts.
 5. The website should have a page with statiscs of every student.
-6. The website should have a ranking of the top 5 students and top 5 clubs of the week.